Episode Transcript

 That's real like fufu.
 Remember they asked me if I

 wanted water.
-You know what I'm talking about?
-Do they
+You know what I'm talking about Do they

-make custom boots?
+make custom boots, is it?

-they do stuff from scrats for customers.
+stuff from scrats for customers.

 Speaker 1 (13:25):